Heading to somewhere pretty soon!

 Liebe Catherina, Lieber Viktor, viele liebe Grüße aus sendet Euch Wilfried + Maia aus Ungarn.
 Danke für Euren Kartengruß gut zu wissen, dass ihr gut wieder in Portugal angekommen seid.
 Zu den Feiertagen alles Gute und ein gesundes Neue-Jahr 2018.

 My friend Mafalda and I bought the plane tickets to the city of Love without much thinking.
 It was one of those “let’s do it now or never” moments.
-It would be a weekend getaway to celebrate her 23rd birthday on Saturday.
+It would be a weekend getaway to celebrate her 23rd birthday.

 Early on Saturday morning, while the city still slept, we found ourselves at Lisbon Airport.